CapitaLand offers $2.5 billion to buy out minority holders in shopping mall unit

 The CapitaMalls offer comes as Singapore's property market enters a slowdown following a number of measures by the government to cool the market by imposing lending curbs and taxing foreign buyers.
 The market is still up about 59 percent since 2009, fuelled by rock-bottom lending rates and foreign buyers.

-CapitaLand said the acquisition would simplify the group's organizational structure and boost shareholder returns.
+CapitaLand said the acquisition would simplify the group's organisational structure and boost shareholder returns.

 "CapitaLand Group will benefit from a clearer structure - with a single listed developer integrated across all asset classes," CapitaLand said in a statement to the Singapore exchange on Monday.